American Studies Course List

 Emily Mieras: These syllabi from recent semesters are a sample only.
-Instructors regularly finetune or update syllabi, and two instructors may take a very different approach to the same course.
+Instructors regularly fine-tune or update syllabi, and two instructors may take very different approaches to the same course.
 For accurate information about upcoming offerings of this course, please contact the department or instructor.
-Syllabi are intellectual property of the instructor and may not be reproduced or used without permission of the instructor.
+Syllabi are the intellectual property of the instructor and may not be reproduced or used without permission of the instructor.

-AMST 151 American Popular Culture - SyllabusThis course investigates the power and meaning of popular culture in American life.
-With the assumption that a movie/tv show/cartoon/etc. is never "just a movie/tv show/cartoon/etc.," we will study how forms of popular culture such as film, television, popular fiction, shared rituals, music, comics, videos, and theme parks shape and reflect American values and ideals.
+AMST 151 American Popular Culture - his course investigates the power and meaning of popular culture in American life.
+With the assumption that a movie/TV show/cartoon/etc. is never "just a movie/TV show/cartoon/etc." We will study how forms of popular culture such as film, television, popular fiction, shared rituals, music, comics, videos, and theme parks shape and reflect American values and ideals.
 Far from being neutral texts, or merely "entertainment," these cultural forms are carriers of meaning.
 We will look at forms of American popular culture past and present, studying how ideas about gender, race, family, and national identity emerge in these texts.

-AMST 320HAmerican Women's History -Syllabus This course studies the history of American women.
+AMST 320H American Women's History - This course studies the history of American women.
 Focusing primarily on the period from the nineteenth century to the present, the course stresses the variety of women's experiences, making race, ethnicity, class, and sexuality key topics.
 Other themes include: home and work, the female body, and women's activism.